amanComeerciax/Machine_Learning_AI_RAG_Basics/README.md

 <p>
 This project demonstrates a <b>real-world implementation of RAG (Retrieval-Augmented Generation)</b>.
-Users can upload a PDF document and ask natural language questions.
+Users can upload a PDF document via a web interface and ask natural language questions.
 The system retrieves relevant information from the PDF and generates accurate answers using an LLM.
 </p>